phax/phoss-directory/README.md

 Current release (on Maven central): **0.7.2**

-The official PEPPOL Directory (PD; former PEPPOL Yellow Pages - PYP) software.
+The official PEPPOL Directory (PD; former PEPPOL Yellow Pages - PYP; www.peppol.eu) and TOOP Directory software (The Once-Only Project; www.toop.eu).
 It is split into the following sub-projects (all require Java 8 except where noted):
   * `phoss-directory-businesscard` - the common Business Card API
   * `phoss-directory-indexer` - the PD indexer part
   * `phoss-directory-publisher` - the PD publisher web application
   * `phoss-directory-client` - a client library to be added to SMP servers to force indexing in the PD
   * `phoss-directory-searchapi` - a client library for easier use of the Directory search REST API (since v0.7.2)

-* Production version is available at https://directory.peppol.eu
+* Production version is available at https://directory.peppol.eu (for PEPPOL)
   * It can only handle participants registered at the SML
   * For the indexing REST API, a client certificate (SMP production) is needed
 * Test version is available at https://test-directory.peppol.eu
   * It can only handle participants registered at the SMK
   * For the indexing REST API, a client certificate (SMP test) is needed
+* A TOOP version is available at http://directory.acc.exchange.toop.eu/
+  * It can only handle participants registered at the SMK at a specific DNS zone
+  * For the indexing REST API, no client certificate is needed
 * A Java library to be used in SMPs to communicate with the PD is available
 * [phoss SMP Server](https://github.com/phax/peppol-smp-server) supports starting with version 4.1.2 the graphical editing of Business Card incl. the new `/businesscard` API.